 So where do they go next?
 The news that a more ‘naturalistic setting’ was released quite recently with plans for ‘Project Blue World’.
 This was only recently given the all clear on the condition that they stopped their breeding program.
 Essentially, Project Blue World means creating larger tanks as seen below.

 The idea is to ‘offer park guests unique killer whale encounters, inspiring generations to come’ and ‘to advance global understanding of these animals, to educate, and to inspire conservation efforts focused on protecting killer whales in the wild.’
 But, surely they are still offering a tank, so much more can be learned by seeing orcas in the wild.
 Although the tank is huge for humans it is decidedly tiny for an animal that can travel up to 100 miles a day…. and wait… is that a performing arena?
 Of course, performing comes naturally to orcas, no training required…

 Without a breeding program, SeaWorld has now been backed into a corner with nowhere to go apart from a major overhaul of their business model.
 They are pretty stuffed!
 However, Sea World has many parks and will not go quietly.
 They will fight this decision and released this statement;

 ‘a natural, fundamental and important part of an animal’s life and depriving a social animal of the right to reproduce is inhumane’.

-After listening to Chris Butler-Stroud on radio 4, I couldn’t believe that SeaWorld are expecting their Orcas to still jump because this is ‘natural’ behavior?
-‘Natural’ is SeaWorlds new rhetoric and I bet it will be heard more and more as the court cases rage on.
+After listening to Chris Butler-Stroud on radio 4, I couldn’t believe that SeaWorld is expecting their Orcas to still jump because this is ‘natural’ behaviour?
+‘Natural’ is SeaWorld’s new rhetoric and I bet it will be heard more and more as the court cases rage on.

 So whats the real change and what is all the fuss about?
-A larger tank unfortunately, something that can never be ‘natural’ no matter how big it is…..
+A larger tank, unfortunately, is something that can never be ‘natural’ no matter how big it is…..